pvermees/Plasmatrace/README.md

 l: Import/export a session log
 o: Options
 x: Exit
+?: Help
 e

-Choose an option:
+a: All analyses
+s: Samples only (no standards)
+x: Exit
+?: Help
+or enter the prefix of the analyses that you want to select s

-c.
-Export to .csv
+c: Export to .csv
-j.
-Export to .json
+j: Export to .json
-x.
-Exit
+x: Exit
-c
+?: Help
+j

-Enter the path and name of the .csv file: output/test.csv
+Enter the path and name of the .json file (? for help, x to exit): output/test.json

 r: Read data files
 m: Specify the method